 - family relationships

-- · friendships and peer relationships
+- friendships and peer relationships

 - online and social media relationships

 - being safe (including the law and consent)

 - intimate and sexual relationships including sexual health

 More information about the content within each topic is outlined in Appendix 1 which also gives an indication of when aspects of each learning point are introduced.
 However, as the curriculum is spiral in nature, themes are revisited and built upon from year to year, so deeper understanding of each topic can be developed gradually at a level which is age appropriate and responsive to the needs of the students.
-The school may choose to adapt the stage at which different topics are taught in response to need in any particular year group as tailoring the curriculum to individuals' needs is important.
-The viewpoints of parents, students and staff also help to shape the curriculum.
+The curriculum is designed to be flexible to respond to relevant societal issues.
+The school may choose to adapt the stage at which different topics are taught in response to need in any particular year group as tailoring the curriculum.
 More detail of topic coverage and the half term in which it is to be taught is provided in the Scheme of Work summaries issued in the Autumn Term and parents are informed in advance of changes to the proposed schedule or content.